January 1, 2011

 Overweight kids often fall short on key nutrients – a paradox we call “overfed and undernourished.”
 New research links more body fat and faster weight gain among kids to low levels of vitamin D. This vitamin is technically a hormone — suggesting another hormonal aspect to excess body fat.

 A study published in the American Journal of Clinical Nutrition tested vitamin D levels among 479 school children (ages 5 to 12) from Bogota, Colombia — then monitored weight and other measurements over the course of 30 months.
 They found that those with the lowest levels of vitamin D gained weight the fastest.
 Overall, children with the highest Body Mass Index (BMI) — e.g., the heaviest for their height — had 18% lower vitamin D levels than normal-weight kids.
 Study co-author Diane Gilbert-Diamond says such findings suggest “that low vitamin D status may put children at risk for obesity.”
 And vice versa: Vitamin D gets trapped in excess fat, and cannot easily escape to make it into the blood stream.

 Vitamin D is gaining increased recognition for the vital role it plays in supporting various aspects of health.
 Since vitamin D is needed to utilize calcium, low levels can undermine bones and teeth.
 A University of California at San Diego study found increased vitamin D levels translated into lower rates of various cancers.
 Emerging research also links low levels of vitamin D to problems with chronic pain and emotional balance.
 Since our skin makes vitamin D upon exposure to the sun, winter’s waning rays mean at least 25% of adults are vitamin D deficient at this time of year.
-Fortunately, you can get 100% of your vitamin D from Dole Portobello mushrooms.
-Canned salmon provides 270% of your vitamin D needs, while canned sardines provide 120%.
+Six ounces of canned salmon provides 270% of your vitamin D needs, while six ounces of canned sardines provide 120%.